-\begin{remark} \rm \begin{enumlist} \item[(i)] The general notion of a scale Banach space requires compactness of the inclusions $E_{k+1} \subset E_k$ such as $\cC^{k+1}(S^1)\subset \cC^k(S^1)$, and this axiom is crucial for the chain rule. \item[(ii)] Due to the compactness requirement, the only scale Banach spaces of the form \(E_0\supset E_0\supset \cdots \supset E_\infty=E_0\) (i.e.\ all levels are identical) are those for which \(E_0\) is a \emph{finite} dimensional vector space.
+Based on this new notion of differentiability which satisfies the chain rule, the further notions of calculus and differential geometry generalize more or less naturally to a scale calculus and scale differential geometry.
+The next remark spells out why in finite dimensions these coincide with the classical notions and why they cannot coincide with Banach space notions in infinite dimensions. \begin{remark} \rm \begin{enumlist} \item[(i)] The general definition of a scale Banach space requires compactness of the inclusions $E_{k+1} \subset E_k$ such as $\cC^{k+1}(S^1)\subset \cC^k(S^1)$, and this axiom is crucial for the proof of the chain rule. \item[(ii)] Due to the compactness requirement, the only scale Banach spaces of the form \(E_0\supset E_0\supset \cdots \supset E_\infty=E_0\) (i.e.\ all levels are identical) are those for which \(E_0\) is a \emph{finite} dimensional vector space.
 In such a case, all norms on $E_0$ are equivalent.
-Hence the notion of scale differentiability differs from the notion of classical differentiability on any infinite dimensional Banach space. \item[(iii)] The density condition requires that the intersection of all scales (i.e. the infinity level $E_\infty$) is dense in each $E_k$.
+Hence the notion of scale differentiability differs from the notion of classical differentiability on any infinite dimensional Banach space. \item[(iii)] Due to the density requirement, the only scale structure on a finite dimensional vector space $E_0$ is the trivial sequence $E_0\supset E_0\supset \ldots \supset E_\infty=E_0$, and thus scale calculus in finite dimensions coincides with classical calculus; e.g. functions are $sc^k$ iff they are $\cC^k$. \item[(iv)] The density condition requires that the intersection of all scales (i.e. the infinity level $E_\infty$) is dense in each $E_k$.
 This means in particular that one can often make arguments on $E_\infty$ and use continuous extension to the completions $E_k$ with respect to different norms.
-It moreover reflects the philosophy that we ultimately study the ``smooth'' points in $E_\infty$, whose topology is defined by a sequence of norms.
-The scales $E_k$ then arise as completions in these norms. \item[(iv)] Due to the density requirement, the only scale structure on a finite dimensional vector space $E_0$ is the trivial sequence $E_0\supset E_0\supset \ldots \supset E_\infty=E_0$, and thus scale calculus in finite dimensions coincides with classical calculus; e.g. functions are $sc^\ell$ iff they are $\cC^\ell$. \end{enumlist} \end{remark}
+Moreover, this reflects the philosophy that we ultimately study the ``smooth'' points in $E_\infty$, whose topology is defined by a sequence of norms.
+The scales $E_k$ then arise as completions in these norms. \end{enumlist} \end{remark}